 3.2.
-Top five grounds52 of complaints received by the NBFCs from customers
+Top five grounds 68 of complaints received by the NBFCs from customers

-Grounds of complaints, (i.e. complaints relating to) Number of complaints pending at the beginning of the year Number of complain ts received during the year % increase/ decrease in the number of complaints received over the previous year Number of complain ts pending at the end of the year Of 5, number of complaints pending beyond 30 days 1 2 3 4 5 6
+Ground complai (i.e. compla relating ints, ints Number of complaints pending at the beginning of the year Number of complain ts received during the year % increase/ decrease in the number of complaints received over the previous year Number of complain ts pending at the end of the year Of 5, number of complaints pending beyond 30 days 1 2 3 4 5 6

-52 The list of grounds of complaints given below are indicative only.
+68 The list of grounds of complaints given below are indicative only.

-1.Credit Cards 2.
-Difficulty in operation of 3.
-Mis-selling 4.
-Recovery Agents/ accounts Direct Sales Agents 5.
+1.Credit Cards Difficulty in operation of accounts 3.
+Mis-selling Recovery Agents/ Direct Sales Agents 5.
 Loans and advances 6.
 Levy of charges without prior notice/ excessive charges/ foreclosure charges 7.
 Non-observance of fair practices code 8.
 Staff behaviour 9.
 Facilities for customers visiting the office/ adherence to prescribed working hours, etc. 10.
 Others